 My name is Nathan Gold, also known as The Demo Coach.
-I hail from the San Francisco Bay Area and travel around the world coaching and training people on how to really prepare for high-stakes presentations.
+I hail from the San Francisco Bay Area and travel around the world coaching and training over 250,000 people on how to truly prepare for high-stakes presentations.
 I do this through workshops, seminars, keynotes, live streaming, and 1:1 sessions, both in person and online.

-I have personally delivered over 15,000 presentations and over 12,000 hours of professional coaching and training while working with companies including, Glue Networks, Bill.com, Education.com, GetAround.com, Innovation Norway, SanDisk, Kaiser Permanente, and IBM — on designing, scripting and delivering more compelling and memorable presentations and product demos, especially in situations where you cannot afford to miss.
+I have personally delivered over 15,000 presentations and13,000 hours of professional coaching and training while working with companies including, Glue Networks, Bill.com, Education.com, GetAround.com, Innovation Norway, SanDisk, Kaiser Permanente, and IBM — on designing, scripting and delivering more compelling and memorable presentations and product demos, especially in situations where you cannot afford to miss.

 I was born in the late 1950s.
 Growing up, my favorite show was Star Trek where I was mesmerized by the spaceships, phasers, tricorders, universal translators, and especially, the communicators.
 That program started my love for technology.